mtlynch/mtlynch.io/content/retrospectives/2021/06/index.md

 | Cloud Services                    |   $137.33    |
 | Local Contractors                 |   $129.12    |
 | Misc                              |    $161.21   |

+Raw materials isn't so surprising.
+My margin on products is generally around XX%, so that looks about right.

+Software is the big one that stands out.
+It accounts for a third of my expenses.

+>Why don't you just write the software yourself?

+I can't really do that at this point.
+There's too much to manage, so I don't get enough uninterrupted streaks of development time.

+>Why don't you just hire cheaper developers?

+The developer's I work with are really good.
+I've worked with developers who aren't as good, and the issue is that they require a lot of management or they drive down the quality of the code, and if they do that for too long, it becomes unmaintainable garbage.
+The developers I work with now are

+So I don't see any opportunity to reduce costs.

 ## I'm just a manager